 Best Key West: Ocean’s Edge Key West Hotel & Marina, Key West

-After you’ve worked up an appetite, visit the Yellowfin Bar & Kitchen for some of the best Keys cuisine around, like blackened snapper with mango salsa.
-The resort is proudly “Dock to Dish,” meaning that all fish and shrimp are sourced directly from the Marina the day of the catch.
+After you’ve worked up an appetite, visit the Yellowfin Bar & Kitchen for some of the best Keys cuisines around, like blackened snapper with mango salsa.
+The resort is proudly “Dock to Dish,” meaning that some of the seafood items are sourced right from their marina.

 Best Legacy Resort: The Breakers, Palm Beach

-Call it the grande dame of South Florida—but this sprawling, luxurious, iconic, perhaps even infamous Palm Beach resort is about as good as it gets if old school Floridian glamour is what you’re after.
-Everything about this place is stupendous, from the five-acre beachfront to the world-famous golf courses, nine restaurants, as well as on-site Lily Pulitzer store.
+Call it the grande dame of South Florida—but this sprawling, luxurious, iconic, perhaps even infamous Palm Beach resort is about as good as it gets if old-school Floridian glamour is what you prefer.
+Everything about this place is spectacular, from the five-acre beachfront to the world-famous golf courses, nine restaurants, and onsite Lily Pulitzer store.

 The service and attention to detail are unparalleled, as well—you name it, this concierge can do it, whether it’s organizing a pampering spa day for two, or a historic bike tour of Palm Beach, or reserving tee times or tennis courts.